natbutter/footandball/README.md

 The *img* folder contains all the assets/pictures/etc.

+## Auto deploy
 Pushing/making changes will automatically update the github pages site.
+There is a github action that pushes to the ftp webserver to automatically update footandball.com.au also.

+## SSL Cert

 On a linux machine with certbot, get an ssl certificate with:
 ```